AGWeb18/Portfolio/journey.md

 #### **Solutions Consultant / Business Analyst**
 The amazing team at [360insights](https://360insights.com/) both widened, and deepened my proficiency in business analysis and data wrangling skills.
-Working directly with the CFO and President, taught me the fundamentals of leadership, executive communication and 'top-down' thinking.
+I was able to work with companies such as Sony, Yokohama Tires, Motorolla and other brands to produce custom reports based on the campaign that was being delivered.
+It was also around this time (2017) that I started learning python.
+I would take reports that I could perform using Excel, and I would challenge myself to use python to generate them.

+#### **Business Intelligence Analyst**
+After spending 3 years at 360insights, I was very grateful for the lessons and connections but I was ready for a new challenge.
+I wanted to connect the advances of data and technology with applications in the Health Care industry, so the role at CMCC was the perfect next step.
+Building solutions using the Electronic Medical Records was both fun and challenging.
+The unstructured nature made data wrangling challenging, but there were certain fields which were useful and I was able to build value from.